frontenddogma/web-development-glossary-forum/README.md

 # The Web Development Glossary Forum

-This is the “forum” for the [living](https://meiert.com/en/blog/living-websites-living-books/) book [_The Web Development Glossary_](https://leanpub.com/web-development-glossary) which explains and defines more than 2,000 important, useful, and historic web development terms.
+This is the improvised forum for the [living](https://meiert.com/en/blog/living-websites-living-books/) book [_The Web Development Glossary_](https://leanpub.com/web-development-glossary) which explains and defines more than 2,000 (3,000!) important, useful, and historic web development terms.
 Use it to [report issues and make suggestions](https://github.com/j9t/web-development-glossary-forum/issues/new).
 Thank you!

 ## Stats